wagiminator/MCU-Templates/CH32V103/template/tools/readme.md

 # Programming Tools
-There are two ways to program the microcontroller: via USB using the built-in bootloader and via the serial 2-wire debug interface using a WCH-Link programming device.
+There are two ways to program the microcontroller: via USB using the built-in bootloader and via the serial 2-wire debug interface using a WCH-LinkE programming device.

 # Built-in USB Bootloader
 ## Installing Drivers for the Bootloader